If you would like to see this integration in action, check out this video.

 Once exported, any private notes will be highlighted, to make sure that you don't accidentally share these notes on purpose.

-You can also export a single note from a stream into a Google doc by clicking send notes within that meeting note.
+You can also export a single note from a note series into a Google doc by clicking send notes within that meeting note.

 Once you've clicked send notes, a modal will appear where you can select how you wish to export the notes.

-A single meeting note exported as a Google doc will have the same formatting and appearance as when you export an entire stream (outlined above).
+A single meeting note exported as a Google doc will have the same formatting and appearance as when you export an entire note series (outlined above).

 Note: When connecting you Google account, Fellow will ask permissions.
 We only ask for access to create documents, we will not be able to view any of your other content